sanderdlm/ultralight-directory/README.md

 * -: Unknown
 * C: Multiple issues with the gear or the vendor, avoid.
-* B: Decent gear but one or more issues with vendor (list the issue)
+* B: Decent gear but has an issue (list the issue)
-* A: Excellent gear and no issues
+* A: Excellent gear, no issues
 * S: Superb gear and popular brand.
 Flavor of the month on r/ul ¯\\_(ツ)_/¯

 ## United states